One-Future-Unified-Team/Documentation/Support.md

 ## Community and Official Support
 ### Wiki
 We currently also operate a wiki hosted in Miraheze.
-Users could get information about Software and Website Developer Team in the wiki.
-Users could also ask and give support about one Future Web in the wiki too.
+Users could get information about One Future Unified Team in the wiki.
+Users could also ask and give support about One Future Unified Team in the wiki too.